marcellorvalle/LambdaContainer/README.md

 facade.resolve(SimpleImplementation.class);
 //2 - will work.
 No need to define a scenario facade.resolve(Composed.class);
 //3 - will not work!
-Define a resolution for Simple.class first! facade.resolve(ComposedWithInterface.class);
+Define a resolution for Simple interface first! facade.resolve(ComposedWithInterface.class);
 ```